 Preferred habitat requirements for each of the threatened, endangered, and species of special concern, based upon NHI information, was summarized and correlated with SEWRPC land use types present along the various alternative corridors.
 For example, species listed by NHI as requiring forest habitat were categorized as woodland species according to the SEWRPC land use designations.
 It should be noted, that depending upon NHI habitat requirements, a particular species may be associated with multiple SEWRPC land use designations.
-The list of species, their habitat preferences, and the corresponding SEWRPC land use designation assignments are included in Attachment 6-5, Exhibits 7 and

-8. Exhibits 7 and 8 are provided separately due to the sensitive nature of the potential habitat locations for threatened and endangered species.
+The list of species, their habitat preferences, and the corresponding SEWRPC land use designation assignments are included in Appendix 6-5, Exhibits 7 and 8.
+Exhibits 7 and 8 are provided separately due to the sensitive nature of the potential habitat locations for threatened and endangered species.
 Each water supply and return flow alternative has a separate list of species, except for the two groundwater alternatives that share one list of species because the area they affect overlaps.

 Once each listed species was assigned to a SEWRPC land use, the number of occurrences for each land use type was calculated and used to determine which land use types are more likely to represent habitat for listed species.
-Attachment 6-5, Exhibit 9 compares rare species habitat occurrences by land use type.
+Appendix 6-5, Exhibit 9 compares rare species habitat occurrences by land use type.
 Individual wetlands types (emergent marsh, forested wetland, etc.) were used to designate habitat requirements for individual species, but all wetlands types were added together to simplify comparison.

-Table 6-42 lists the land uses that scored highest for habitat requirements, the relative occurrence of habitat requirements for the top four habitat types (accounting for more than 90 percent of all listed species), and the total number of NHI species by route.
+Table 6-48 lists the land uses that scored highest for habitat requirements, the relative occurrence of habitat requirements for the top four habitat types (accounting for more than 90 percent of all listed species), and the total number of NHI species by route.

-TABLE 6-42 Relative Occurrence of State- and Federal-Listed Species per Land Use for Each Proposed Alternative Relative Comparison of Wildlife, Natural Community, and Endangered Resources
+TABLE 6-48 Relative Occurrence of State- and Federal-Listed Species per Land Use for Each Proposed Alternative Relative Comparison of Wildlife, Natural Community, and Endangered Resources

-Alternative Name Open Lands Woodlands Surface Water Wetlands ^a Total Listed Species per Route Deep and Shallow Aquifers b 9% 8% 19% 61% 61 Shallow Aquifer and Fox River Alluvium ^b 9% 8% 19% 61% 61 Lake Michigan (City of Milwaukee) 10% 14% 14% 57% 36 Lake Michigan (City of Oak Creek) 11% 14% 14% 57% 52 Lake Michigan (City of Racine) 11% 17% 13% 55% 62 Return Flow Alternatives for Lake M ichigan Wa ter Supplies Underwood Creek to Lake Michigan 12% 15% 14% 52% 38 Root River to Lake Michigan 12% 15% 13% 54% 35 Direct to Lake Michigan 13% 13% 13% 52% 43
+Alternative Name Open Lands Woodlands Surface Water Wetlandsa Total Listed Species per Route Deep and Shallow Aquifers ^b 9% 8% 19% 61% 60 Shallow Aquifer and Fox River Alluvium ^b 9% 8% 19% 61% 60 Lake Michigan (City of Milwaukee) 10% 14% 14% 57% 36 Lake Michigan (City of Oak Creek) Alignment 1 11% 14% 14% 57% 53 Lake Michigan (City of Oak Creek) Alignment 2 11% 20% 20% 45% 31 Lake Michigan (City of Racine) 11% 17% 13% 55% 62 Return Flow Alternatives for Lake Michigan Wa ter Supplie es Underwood Creek to Lake Michigan 12% 15% 14% 52% 38 Root River to Lake Michigan Alignment 1 12% 15% 13% 54% 35 Root River to Lake Michigan Alignment 2 12% 21% 19% 42% 29 Direct to Lake Michigan 13% 13% 13% 52% 43

 ^a Includes all wetland types, including, emergent/wet meadow, scrub-shrub, forested, open water, and other.
-See Exhibit 6, Attachment 6-5.
+See Exhibit 6, Appendix 6-5.